 - Follow the lead of the trusted establishments you frequent.
 If your bulk or zero waste grocer, or local restaurants, are still open during a time of heightened public health concern, it is likely that they’ve weighed the risk and feel confident in their ability to operate in a way that meets health and safety requirements.
 Since we are all germy beings, there is always some level of risk but some companies are better equipped to mitigate or address that risk because their business is dependent on reuse and refill models.
 If a company is saying they’re concerned about risk then it may be a sign that you should take their word for it.
 Ultimately, companies must create models that are safe and socially and environmentally responsible, but if a company isn’t there yet, a health crisis may not be the best moment to call their bluff.

 - Stay connected.
 Keep following the groups, organizations, and people who inspire you in the movement.
 Greenpeace will be sharing ways to stay engaged in the weeks to come and we look forward to connecting with you from our homes to yours.
 Follow us on Twitter, Facebook or Instagram, or reach out at [email protected].

-Stay tuned for the next blog on what corporations and governments can be considering to ensure progress continues on our zero waste journey.
+Stay tuned for the next blogs on how to continue on our zero waste journey.

 Note: Your best source of information on how to identify and protect yourself and others from COVID-19 is official information, such as these Government of Canada public health awareness resources